Praison/seo-wordpress/readme.txt

 == Frequently Asked Questions ==

 = How to Setup? =
-Check this <a href="http://mervin.info/seo-wordpress">Wordpress SEO Plugin</a> By <a href="http://mervin.info/">Mervin</a> Praison
+Check this <a href="http://mervin.info/seo-wordpress" >Wordpress SEO Plugin</a> By <a href="http://mervin.info/">Mervin</a> Praison

 == Screenshots ==
-1. Wordpress SEO Settings
+1. Wordpress SEO Settings Page
-2. Wordpress SEO Settings Page
+2. Google Authorship and Analytics Settings Page
 3. Meta Data Optimisation

 == Upgrade Notice ==